Ynn/selfstar/exercises/follow-me.md

 	 * Instantiates a new illuminance goals.
 	 *
 	 * @param numberOfLightsToTurnOn
-	 *            the number of lights to turn on
+	 *            the number of lights to turn on.
 	 */
 	private IlluminanceGoal(int numberOfLightsToTurnOn) {
 		this.numberOfLightsToTurnOn = numberOfLightsToTurnOn;